CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 ## Focused adversarial missions
-**Focused adversarial missions** are intended to take 1-3 days, and ask participants to exploit, first on RISC-V, and then on CHERI-RISC-V, documented vulnerabilities in simple "potted" C/C++-language programs provided by the CHERI-RISC-V team.
-These missions oblige participants to engage more specifically with RISC-V exploitation, and CHERI's security objectives and mechanisms.
+**Focused adversarial missions** are intended to take 1-3 days, and ask you to exploit, first on RISC-V, and then on CHERI-RISC-V, documented vulnerabilities in simple "potted" C/C++-language programs provided by the CHERI-RISC-V team.
+These missions will engage you more specifically in RISC-V exploitation, and CHERI's security objectives and mechanisms.

 **These will take for granted good existing experience with memory-safety-related attack techniques, such as buffer overflows,